 We are here to help.

 Our funeral directors are here to help you.
-Please pop into our office at West Malling, call us or email Nathan and Dan if you have any questions.
+Please pop into our office at West Malling, call us or email us if you have any questions.

-We can have an informal chat over a drink and discuss any worries or concerns that you or your family may have.
+We can have an informal chat and discuss any worries or concerns that you or your family may have.

 Please remember that we will look after you and your family with sensitivity and most importantly, we will help fulfil any requests that you may have.